 The ideal statistical workflow for a clinical study would lead through the following steps:

 Aim: to fix the study objectives, identify the appropriate study design for the objectives, define outcomes of interest and study flow, address the key methodological issues, and to provide sample-size estimates

 Aim: to provide a cost estimate for the statistical analysis based on the available information

 Aim: to write the section on statistical analysis in the protocol and to provide feedback on other parts of the protocol with respect to methodological issues

 Statistical Analysis Plan

 Aim: to fix all details of the statistical analysis.
 The Statistical Analysis Plan will be signed by the statistician and the Sponsor.

 Central Data Monitoring

-Aim: to regularly monitor the accumulating data in collaboration with the Quality Assurance and Monitoring workflow.
+Aim: to regularly monitor the accumulating data in collaboration with the Quality Assurance and Monitoring division.

 Aim: to prepare the dataset(s) for the analysis as defined in the Statistical Analysis Plan.
 If the study database was not provided by CTU Bern please follow the specifications as described here [link: Information for researchers - Templates].